UNHCR scales up delivery of aid to Rohingya refugees in Bangladesh

 This is a summary of what was said by UNHCR spokesperson Andrej Mahecic – to whom quoted text may be attributed – at today’s press briefing at the Palais des Nations in Geneva.

-As the number of Rohingya refugees fleeing Myanmar edges towards half a million, the UN Refugee Agency is stepping up delivery of life-saving aid to desperate people camped out near two official refugee camps in south-eastern Bangladesh.
+As the number of Rohingya refugees fleeing Myanmar edges towards half a million, the UN Refugee Agency is stepping up delivery of live-saving aid to desperate people camped out near two official refugee camps in southeastern Bangladesh.

 On Saturday we plan to begin distribution of kitchen sets, sleeping mats, solar lamps and other essential relief items to an initial 3,500 families who have been selected by community leaders.
 Refugee volunteers and contractors are helping newly arriving refugees moving into emergency shelter, but it is vital that our site planners have the opportunity to lay out the new Kutupalong extension in an orderly way to adequately provide for sanitation and to make sure structures are erected on higher ground not prone to flooding.

 Many of the estimated 420,000 refugees who have arrived in Bangladesh over the last 3.5 weeks have been taken in by families inside two official camps, Kutupalong and Nayapara, or are living in schools and other public buildings converted into communal shelters.

 It is a priority to get them – as well as many others in informal settlements – into Kutupalong extension, where UNHCR can support the government and partners in protecting and assisting them.
 Once they move, the schools can also re-open for education for locals and refugees.

 We are working with authorities to have an access road built to make it easier to deliver tents, sheeting and essential relief items directly to people where they already are.